dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch5_StressProjection.md

 The same reasoning applies to large faults.
 There are faults that may be more easily reactivated due to pore pressure changes because of their orientation with respect to the current state of stress (See subsection \ref{subsec:faultreact}).

-%nice examples below, but would be too much plagiarism

 %\begin{figure}[H] % F F F F F F F F F F F F F F F F F F F
 %\centerline{\includegraphics[scale=0.65]{./Figures/split/6-66.svg}}
 %\caption{Three examples of critically and non-critically oriented fractures plotted within the Mohr circle and with stereonets}